dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSpool.md

 fileName
 {: .paramName}

 The name of the target log file for the command line session data.
+Include the full path on the local file system, and enclose the path in single quotes.
   * Session data is appended to the end of the file.
   * If a log file is already in use, subsequent data is written to the new file.
 {: .paramDefnFirst}